 - 601.2d If the spell requires the player to divide or distribute an effect (such as damage or counters) among one or more targets, the player announces the division.
-Each of these targets must receive at least one of whatever is being divided. - 601.2e The player determines the total cost of the spell.
+Each of these targets must receive at least one of whatever is being divided. - 601.2e The game checks to see if the proposed spell can legally be cast.
+If the proposed spell is illegal, the game returns to the moment before the casting of that spell was proposed (see rule 717, "Handling Illegal Actions"). - 601.2f The player determines the total cost of the spell.
 Usually this is just the mana cost.
 Some spells have additional or alternative costs.
 Some effects may increase or reduce the cost to pay, or may provide other alternative costs.
 Costs may include paying mana, tapping permanents, sacrificing permanents, discarding cards, and so on.
 The total cost is the mana cost or alternative cost (as determined in rule 601.2b), plus all additional costs and cost increases, and minus all cost reductions.
+If multiple cost reductions apply, the player may apply them in any order.
 If the mana component of the total cost is reduced to nothing by cost reduction effects, it is considered to be {0}.
 It can't be reduced to less than {0}.
 Once the total cost is determined, any effects that directly affect the total cost are applied.
 Then the resulting total cost becomes "locked in."
-If effects would change the total cost after this time, they have no effect. - 601.2f If the total cost includes a mana payment, the player then has a chance to activate mana abilities (see rule 605, "Mana Abilities").
-Mana abilities must be activated before costs are paid. - 601.2g The player pays the total cost in any order.
+If effects would change the total cost after this time, they have no effect. - 601.2g If the total cost includes a mana payment, the player then has a chance to activate mana abilities (see rule 605, "Mana Abilities").
+Mana abilities must be activated before costs are paid. - 601.2h The player pays the total cost in any order.
 Partial payments are not allowed.
 Unpayable costs can't be paid.

-Example: You cast Altar's Reap, which costs {1}{B} and has an additional cost of sacrificing a creature.
-You sacrifice Thunderscape Familiar, whose effect makes your black spells cost {1} less to cast.
-Because a spell's total cost is "locked in" before payments are actually made, you pay {B}, not {1}{B}, even though you're sacrificing the Familiar.
+Example: You cast Altar's Reap, which costs $\{1\}\{B\}$ and has an additional cost of sacrificing a creature.
+You sacrifice Thunderscape Familiar, whose effect makes your black spells cost $\{1\}$ less to cast.
+Because a spell's total cost is "locked in" before payments are actually made, you pay $\{B\}$, not $\{1\}\{B\}$, even though you're sacrificing the Familiar.

-- 601.2h Once the steps described in 601.2a-g are completed, the spell becomes cast.
+- 601.2i Once the steps described in 601.2a-h are completed, the spell becomes cast.
 Any abilities that trigger when a spell is cast or put onto the stack trigger at this time.
 If the spell's controller had priority before casting it, he or she gets priority. - 601.3.
 Some spells specify that one of their controller's opponents does something the controller would normally do while it's being cast, such as choose a mode or choose targets.
 In these cases, the opponent does so when the spell's controller normally would do so. - 601.3a If there is more than one opponent who could make such a choice, the spell's controller decides which of those opponents will make the choice. - 601.3b If the spell instructs its controller and another player to do something at the same time as the spell is being cast, the spell's controller goes first, then the other player.
 This is an exception to rule 101.4. - 601.4.
-Casting a spell that alters costs won't affect spells and abilities that are already on the stack. - 601.5.
-A player can't begin to cast a spell that's prohibited from being cast. - 601.5a If an effect allows a card that's prohibited from being cast to be cast face down, and the face-down spell would not be prohibited, that spell can be cast face down.
-See rule 707, "Face-Down Spells and Permanents." - 602.
-Activating Activated Abilities
+Casting a spell that alters costs won't affect spells and abilities that are already on the stack.

+602. Activating Activated Abilities